shundhammer/qdirstat/README.md

      MimeCategorizer.
 It uses a new class MimeCategory that groups MIME types (by filename, not by magic numbers in the file) into broad categories like "Documents", "Videos", "Music", "Images".
-Each of these categories has a list of filename extensions that belong to it ("*.mp4", "*.wmv", "*.mov" etc. for "Videos", for example).
-The categorizer uses a very fast lookup map for the vast majority of the rules (simple file extensions), but it can also use more powerful wildcards like "lib*.so.*".
+Each of these categories has a list of filename extensions that belong to it (".mp4", ".wmv", ".mov" etc. for "Videos", for example).
+The categorizer uses a very fast lookup map for the vast majority of the rules (simple file extensions), but it can also use more powerful wildcards wherever you like them.

    - The log file is now created per user: It's now /tmp/qdirstat-$UID.log, which for most Linux home users (with only one user account on the